-There are a number of reasons why acupuncture is a good choice of treatment.
-Firstly, migraines are related to changes in blood flow.
-Acupuncture treatment regulates blood flow in the body by stimulating the smooth muscle fiber in the arterial walls, helping the body to self-regulate.
+- Migraines are related to changes in blood flow.
+Acupuncture treatment is known to regulate blood flow by stimulating the artery walls, helping the body to self-regulate.

-Secondly, acupuncture is an integrated treatment, which means your whole health is taken into account.
-In addition to needling, simple massages and movement exercises may be prescribed.
-Aspects of your diet and lifestyle may be triggering migraines, and these can be managed through relaxation techniques, or the cutting out of certain trigger foods.
-For some women, acupuncture at certain times in the menstrual cycle can reduce the symptoms of migraine.
+- Acupuncture is a holistic treatment, which means your whole health is taken into account.
+In addition to acupuncture, simple massages and movement exercises may be prescribed.
+Aspects of your diet and lifestyle may be triggering migraines, and these can be managed through relaxation techniques, or by cutting out of certain trigger foods.
+For some women, acupuncture treatment during certain times of their menstrual cycle can greatly reduce the symptoms of migraine.

-In addition, acupuncture is a natural treatment.
-Migraine medications can sometimes cause what is known as medication overuse headache, increasing the problem.
-With the aid of acupuncture, the body can be brought into a state of balance and general health which will see a reduction in the number and severity of headaches.
+With the aid of acupuncture, the body can be brought into a state of balance and general health which can possibly help you see a reduction in both the frequency and severity of headaches.